gum-dev-ar/comparer/README.md

 # Comparer

-This package allows you to make comparisons between two generic values and override the default behavoir of go comparison operators.
+This package allows you to make comparisons between two generic values and override the default behavior of go comparison operators.

 ## Installation